 It would be in your best interest to drop this tub in a New-York minute.
-This flavor boasts one of the highest fat counts of all the ice creams.
-Luckily, some of those fats are heart-healthy, polyunsaturated fats thanks to its medley of walnuts, pecans, and almonds—we just think you could do without the 25 grams of sugar.
+This flavor is packing when it comes to fat.
+Luckily, some of those fats are heart-healthy, polyunsaturated fats thanks to its medley of walnuts, pecans, and almonds—we just think you could do without the 34 grams of sugar.

 Everything But The…

 This Ben & Jerry's flavor might leave you hanging, but if you're reaching for a spoon and wondering, the answer isn't "kitchen sink," it's the "satisfaction of reaching your goal weight."